Create a Node.js app in Azure

 Be sure that your application is listening on the port provided by the PORT environment variable:

-Browse the website
+Browse the app in Azure

 If you see the error "You do not have permission to view this directory or page.", then the application probably failed to start correctly.
 Head to the next section and view the log output to find and fix the error.
-If you aren't able to fix it, contact us by clicking the I ran into an issue button below.
+If you aren't able to fix it, contact us by selecting the I ran into an issue button below.
 We're happy to help!

 You can deploy changes to this app by using the same process and choosing the existing app rather than creating a new one.